zavocc/JakeyBot/README.md

 After everything is configured, you can run `main.py`

 ## Get Started
-Get started by asking Jakey `/ask prompt:Who are you and how can I get started`
+Get started by asking Jakey `/ask prompt:Who are you and how can I get started` or **@Jakey what can you do?**

 By default, it uses **Gemini 1.5 Flash** due to versatility with long context and multimodality, matching the performance of, but other models can be used as well.
-Jakey also supports Gemini 1.5 Pro, GPT-4o and its mini variant, o1-preview and o1-mini, and Claude 3.5 sonnet and 3 Haiku

 If you decide to use other models please see [Models comparison](https://github.com/zavocc/JakeyBot/wiki/Supported-Models) and [the LLM arena by livebench](https://livebench.ai/) to understand your models use cases

-Jakey provides commands such as:
+Jakey provides slash commands such as:
 - `/ask` - Ask Jakey anything!
   - Get started by asking `/ask` `prompt:` `Hey Jakey, I'm new, tell me your commands, features, and capabilities`
   - Use multimodal features by passing `attachment:` parameter
-  - Ephemeral conversation with `append_hist:True`
+  - Ephemeral conversation with `append_hist:False`
   - Show logs, conversation and model info with `show_info:True`
   - You can choose between models using `model:` parameter
 - `/sweep` - Clear the conversation